 With enough room for both and a separate entrance and vestibule for each, the Lanshan 2 can easily accommodate two people or one thru-hiker with all their gear inside.

-The tent body is a 5000mm waterproof PU coating over silicone-treated nylon ripstop.
+The tent body is a 5000mm waterproof PU coating over a silicone-treated nylon ripstop.
 All seams are sealed with waterproof, solvent-free polyurethane tape.

 TarpTent Aeon Li